Atharva31/CreditCardRewardsMaximizer/docs/project_report.md

 ## Acknowledgment

 We would like to express our sincere gratitude to all those who have contributed to the successful completion of this project.
-Special thanks to [Professor Name] for continuous guidance, invaluable feedback, and support throughout the development process.
+Special thanks to **Prof. Rakesh Ranjan** for continuous guidance, invaluable feedback, and support throughout the development process.

 We also acknowledge the valuable suggestions from our peers, which have significantly enhanced the quality of this work.
 Our appreciation extends to the developers and engineers behind the technologies used in this project, including React Native, FastAPI, PostgreSQL, Groq, Meta AI (Llama 3), LangChain, and Docker, whose platforms and tools have been fundamental in building this system.